-Academic Content:

-A1 Ability to demonstrate a knowledge of the core linguistic, literary and cultural concepts in the study of Russian.
+Academic Content: A bility to demonstrate a knowledge of the core linguistic, literary and cultural concepts in the study of Russian.
 In addition, to evaluate different theoretical perspectives on these concepts.

-A2 Ability to illustrate the core analytical ideas relevant to these concepts, specify and apply these core analytical ideas.
-A3 Ability to identify the character of cultural products in Russian (influence of genre, history and function).
+Ability to illustrate the core analytical ideas relevant to these concepts, specify and apply these core analytical ideas.
+Ability to identify the character of cultural products in Russian (influence of genre, history and function).
 In addition, to critically evaluate the character of such cultural products.
-A4 Ability to understand the complexity of business and be capable of apposite judgement on business concerns.
-A5 Ability to apply the concepts of business (including those arising from such fields as economics, organisational behaviour, law, and accounting) to particular cases and make reasoned and substantiated judgements.